GeethuEbby/weather-based-ride-suggestions/README.md

 -	emission_df -> most.emissionTime.csv
 -	fcdgeoTime_df -> most.fcdgeoTime.csv

-## Experimental Set Up:
-For development purpose, traveller profiles are created for two users Alex and Mary whose preferred travel mode is ebike and fuel preference is either electric or petrol/diesel vehicle.
-Vehicle profiles are also generated via code, and driver details with contact info are added for each vehicle.
-Vehicles in the traveller cluster are identified and taxis or Ubers are filtered from it.

 ## Data Cleaning:
 It is very important to clean and format the data before proceeding any further.
 After using pandas library to read the csv files, the datasets are formatted as below.